 Wallace, Kelly.
 "Bush Stands Pat on Stem Cell Policy."
 CNN.
 13 August 2001.
 17 August 2001.
 Television.

-Notice that in this example, I chose a variety of sources: a book, a scholarly journal, and a web page.
 Using a variety of sources can help give you a broader picture of what is being said about your topic.
 You may want to investigate how scholarly sources are treating this topic differently than more popular sources.
 But again, if your assignment is to only use scholarly sources, then you will probably want to avoid magazines and popular web sites.

 For more examples, a quick search at a library or even on the Internet should produce several examples of annotated bibliographies in your area.

 For a sample of an entry from an annotated bibliography entry in PDF, click on the downloadable file in the media box above.

 Below you will find sample annotations from annotated bibliographies, each with a different research project.
 Remember that the annotations you include in your own bibliography should reflect your research project and/or the guidelines of your assignment.

 As mentioned elsewhere in this resource, depending on the purpose of your bibliography, some annotations may summarize, some may assess or evaluate a source, and some may reflect on the source’s possible uses for the project at hand.
 Some annotations may address all three of these steps.
 Consider the purpose of your annotated bibliography and/or your instructor’s directions when deciding how much information to include in your annotations.

 Please keep in mind that all your text, including the write-up beneath the citation, must be indented so that the author's last name is the only text that is flush left.